sergiomrebelo/ldc-repository-example/repo-structure.md

 - `.gitignore`: Specifies files or directories to be ignored by version control.
 - `LICENSE`: Contains project licensing information.
 - `README.md`: The project's README file.
-- `CODE_OF_CONDUCT.md`: Specifies code of Conduct of Project.
+- `CODE_OF_CONDUCT.md`: specifies the Code of Conduct of the Project.

 By default, configuration files are stored in the project root.
 Alternatively, you can use a `config/` folder to store configuration files and scripts.

 If possible, use package managers, such as [yarn](https://yarnpkg.com/) or [npm](https://www.npmjs.com/).
-In this cases, external libraries and dependencies must not be included in the repository.
+In these cases, external libraries and dependencies must not be included in the repository.

 ## Branches

 Branches are essential for managing different aspects of your project's development.
-When possible, branches must be related with issues.
-Example branches names:
+Branches must be related to a feature/issue.
+Example branch names:

 - **Main Branch**: Represents the stable version of your project.
 - **Dev Branches**: Used for developing new features or enhancements.